 Development and Performance of the business

-Growth is expected to continue in 2022 due to vaccinations continuing to be issued worldwide and markets continuing to increase and recover from the pandemic.
+Growth is expected in 2023 due to increased backlog and demand for our products and services within the market.
 This gives the directors confidence that performances and margins will continue to improve.

 Principal risks and uncertainties